-The schematic of the OET device is shown in Figure 2(a).
+The schematic of the OET device is shown in the inset of Fig. 1.
 It consists of a bottom photosensitive electrode and a top transparent indium-tin-oxide (ITO) electrode.
 The liquid containing the particles is sandwiched between these two electrodes.
-Our initial experiments used a 1- $\mu$ m-thick amorphous Si as the photosensitive electrode.
+Our initial experiments used a 1-um-thick amorphous Si as the photosensitive electrode.
 An ac voltage bias is applied across the electrodes.
-Light patterns generate virtual electrodes on the photoconductive surface and interact with particles through DEP, as illustrated in Figure 2(b).
-A typical setup for optoelectronic trapping is shown in Figure 1.
-The DMD turns the featureless OET device into a million-pixel optical manipulator.
-The optical power density on OET is typically around 0.1 to 10 W/cm.
+Light patterns generate virtual electrodes on the photoconductive surface and interact with particles through DEP, as illustrated in Fig. 2.
+The particle will either be attracted to the highest light intensity spot (positive OET) or repelled to the lowest intensity region (negative OET).
+The optical power density on OET depends on the type of photoconductors used.
+For the amorphous-Si used in our experiments, it is typically between 0.1 to 10 W/cm^2 .

-Figure 2.
-Schematics illustrating (a) the structure and (b) the principle of optoelectronic tweezers (OET).
+Fig. 2.
+Schematics illustrating the principle of optoelectronic tweezers.

-Optoelectronic Trap Array
+3. Optoelectronic Trap Array

 Polystyrene beads experience negative OET force at 100 kHz bias.
 They can be confined by "light cages".

-Figure 3(a) shows a 4x5 array of individually addressable traps for 45- $\mu$ m beads.
-The size of the cage can be tailored according to the particle size, as illustrated in Figure 3(b) for trapping a mixture of 20- and 45- $\mu$ m beads.
-Once trapped, the beads can be transported by moving the light cage, at velocities up to 40 $\mu$ m/sec.
+Fig. 3 shows a 4x5 array of individually addressable traps for 45- μ m beads.
+The size of the cage can be tailored according to the particle size.
+Once trapped, the beads can be transported by moving the light cage, at velocities up to 40 μ m/sec.
 Since DMD can generate any arbitrary pattern in real time, we can program it to perform a wide variety of functions.
-For example, Figure 4 shows the operation of an "optical sorter".
-A scanning optical comb pattern separates 20- $\mu$ m particles from 45- $\mu$ m particles.
+For example, Fig. 4 shows the operation of an "optical sorter".
+A scanning optical comb pattern separates 20- μ m particles from 45- μ m particles.